Previous | Contents | Index | Next

 There are some third-party ports to various platforms, mentioned on the Links page of our website.

-As of 0.54, there are Unix ports of most of the traditional PuTTY tools, and also one entirely new application.
+There are Unix ports of most of the traditional PuTTY tools, and also one entirely new application.

 If you look at the source release, you should find a